Growth, Hints and tips

 Lenders may also check your personal credit report – especially if your business is new and doesn’t yet have much information recorded about it.
 Make sure you stay on top of your personal data too.

 Pay invoices on time wherever possible.
 Payment terms are a form of credit, so failure to do so will damage your credit rating.

-Avoid County Court Judgements
+Avoid County Court Judgments

 Even more so than late payments, defaults and CCJs can negatively impact your credit score.
 If you are struggling to keep up with payments, then don’t be tempted to bury your head in the sand.
 Seek help before it gets to this stage.